MicrosoftDocs/Viva/Viva/engage/native-mode.md

 search.appverid:
 - MOE150
 - MET150
-description: "Prepare your Yammer network for Native Mode for Microsoft 365."
+description: "Prepare your Viva Engage network for Native Mode for Microsoft 365."
 ---

-# Configure your Yammer network for Native Mode for Microsoft 365
+# Configure your Viva Engage network for Native Mode for Microsoft 365

 ## Requirements for Native Mode